jrcz-data-science-lab/VirtualAnatomy-Documentation/docs/VirtualAnatomy/ExplorerLevel/UI/HowIsUIDone.md

 ```
 This simply defines that the UI created based on this class will include these components.
 If you look inside the widget blueprint for this class, you might see these two components listed in the Binding tab of the UMG editor.

 ### Simple example

 - Create the Widget: Open the UMG editor and create a new widget named MyCustomWidget.
 - Add Components: Drag a Button and a TextBlock onto the canvas.
 - Match Names: Rename the Button to MyButton and the TextBlock to MyTextBlock to match the names defined in your class.

+> **IMPORTANT**: Names of the class property and widget in the UMG editor MUST match otherwise you will get compile errors

 By following these steps, the UMG editor will automatically bind these components to the properties in your class, allowing you to manipulate them in your Blueprint or C++ code.